Handling Refresh Failures with PL/pgSQL Triggers

 );

-To populate this table, a lightweight scheduled job queries timescaledb_information.job_errors for recent failures and inserts them.
-Once a row is inserted, a BEFORE INSERT OR UPDATE trigger intercepts the payload and applies business logic before the transaction commits.
+A lightweight scheduled job polls timescaledb_information.job_errors for recent failures and inserts a row per failed run.
+The BEFORE INSERT OR UPDATE trigger then intercepts each row and applies the backoff formula before the transaction commits:

 CREATE OR REPLACE FUNCTION ca_monitor.handle_refresh_failure()